DILCISBoard/E-ARK-DIP/specification/index.md

 \@CONTENT&shy;TYPE&shy;SPECIFICATION | 0..1 | An attribute added by this specification.
 It describes which content information type specification is used for the content.
 Values of the attribute are fixed in the following vocabulary: ERMS * SIARD1 * SIARD2  SIARDDK * GeoVectorGML * GeoRasterGeotiffNB The vocabulary is extensible as additional content information type specifications are developed. | Change to one of these: ERMS, SIARD1 SIARD2 SIARDDK, OLAPCube, GeoVectorGML, GeoRasterGeotiff
 \@PROFILE | 1..1 | Mandatory in this specification.
 The PROFILE attribute has to have as its value the URL of the official Common Specification METS Profile. | No change

-**Table 5 - Differences between the AIP METS and the DIP METS on node level: metsHDR** **Node level: metsHdr**
+**Node level: metsHdr**

 |  Element/ Attribute | Cardi&shy;nality | Description and usage |  Change for DIP 		        |